-CO2 offsetting: by the end of 2019 Basecamp Explorer Kenya will plant 250’000 more trees on 100 additional acres surrounding the BCMM camp site, offsetting approximately 100’000 tons (for a period of 20 years) of carbon emissions caused by its tourism operations
+CO2 offsetting: by the end of 2019 Basecamp Explorer Kenya will plant 250’000 more trees on 100 additional acres surrounding the BCMM campsite, offsetting approximately 100’000 tons (for a period of 20 years) of carbon emissions caused by its tourism operations

 Capacity building and empowerment of people: Basecamp Explorer Kenya will train and employ local Maasai to set-up and run the seedling nursery, plant the trees, and implement the associated community development projects

-Scalable model: the reforestation project serves as a show case area of “resilience against drought”; the reforestation area can be used as a grass bank for the partner families who have leased their land for the project.
+Scalable model: the reforestation project serves as a showcase area of “resilience against drought”; the reforestation area can be used as a grass bank for the partner families who have leased their land for the project.

+The Basecamp reforestation area has grown by an additional 25,000 trees in the first half of 2018 with an additional 15,000 seedlings in the nursery awaiting transplanting.
+The target number of trees to be planted over the next few months is 100,000 trees.
 This initiative has generated a lot of interest in the community.
 Over the first 6 months of 2018, about 6 schools both primary and secondary visited the nature project to learn about the importance of conservation and reforestation.
-In addition to the students who went on to plant trees in their schools, the local Maasai community are also planting indigenous trees in their homesteads.
+In addition to the students who went on to plant trees in their schools, the local Maasai community is also planting indigenous trees in their homesteads.